How to Organize Notes: A 3-Step Guide to Building a 'Second Brain'

-What if you had a clear, simple system to not only capture your ideas but to organize, connect, and transform them into valuable content?
+What if you had a clear system to not only capture your ideas but to organize your ideas, connect them, and transform them into valuable content?
 What you need is a "Second Brain."
+This guide will give you a practical framework for building a second brain.

 Part 1: The Philosophy - Why You Need a "Second Brain"